gregswindle/eslint-plugin-swagger/.github/CONTRIBUTING.md

 We're inner source and we encourage your contributions!
 Contributions include:

-1. Documenting failing tests
-2. Providing patches with tests
-3. Submitting defect reports
-4. Defining and refining problem statements
-5. Feature/enhancement requests
+1. [Submitting new issues][new-issue-url]
+2. Working on `Status: Available` issues
+3. Adding comments with details, documentation, or suggestions to any `Open` issue
+4. Requesting new features or enhancements

 ## 1. Create an issue to begin collaboration